milesroberts-123/slim-sweep-cnn/README.md

 snakemake --cluster "sbatch --time={resources.time} --cpus-per-task={threads} --mem-per-cpu={resources.mem_mb_per_cpu} --partition=<YOUR PARTITION HERE> --account=<YOUR ACCOUNT HERE>" --jobs 950 --cores 950 --use-conda --rerun-incomplete --rerun-triggers mtime --scheduler greedy --retries 2 --keep-going
 ```

-## Run workflow in bathes on a slurm cluster
+## Run workflow in batches on a slurm cluster

 ```
 # The number of batches you want to do.